urbn/Caesium/docs/source/index.rst

-.. caesium documentation master file, created by sphinx-quickstart on Mon Aug 11 11:47:11 2014.
+..
+Caesium documentation master file, created by sphinx-quickstart on Wed Aug 13 08:53:28 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to caesium's documentation!
+Welcome to Caesium's documentation!
 ===================================

 Contents: